 - 20% GOAL B: Apply accounting principles and auditing techniques to complete grain audits.
-Conduct additional research, investigation, and calculations to determine the financial health of companies and evaluate their business operations. - B.1 Compute the checkbook balance and the margin account balance to verify the balances in these two accounts. - B.2 Review financial statements and analyze the current ratio and debt to equity ratio. - B.3 Examine trade accounts receivable and prepare an aging schedule to evaluate the collectability of accounts receivable. - B.4 Examine trade accounts payable and prepare an aging schedule to determine timeliness of payments. - B.5 Analyze insurance coverage on grain inventory, verifying that the amount of insurance is adequate to cover existing inventory, using local market prices per bushel for each type of grain. - B.6 Spot-check incoming grain transactions by tracing a sample of scale tickets for each type of grain transaction (grain bank, warehouse receipted grain, open storage, deferred price purchase, cash purchase) from the producer settlement sheet, through the subsidiary ledger to the general ledger. - B.7 Send verification letters to confirm open storage, grain bank, and deferred price purchases where grain has been received and to verify the company's position in the commodities futures market. - B.8 For all companies that do not provide audited financial statements, send confirmation letters to a random sample of entities listed on the accounts receivable ledger and accounts payable ledger. - B.9 Examine all futures purchase and sales contracts that the company has executed on the Chicago Board of Trade, or other commodity markets, to determine if the company is properly hedging or if they are in a speculative position. - 20% GOAL C: Document audit findings and provide consultation, issue corrective action directives, or recommend other appropriate action. - C.1 Alert the Department to problems of insufficient grain on hand to meet storage obligations. - C.2 Compose audit reports and issue memorandums of adjustment, pointing out problems and making recommendations regarding corrective action to be taken. - C.3 Hold exit conferences to discuss audit findings with company representatives, pointing out discrepancies and corrective action needed. - C.4 Review and evaluate responses to each memorandum of adjustment issued following the audit.
+Conduct additional research, investigation, and calculations to determine the financial health of companies and evaluate their business operations. - B.1 Examine trade accounts receivable and prepare an aging schedule to evaluate the collectability of accounts. - B.2 Examine trade accounts payable and prepare an aging schedule to determine timeliness of payments. - B.3 Compute the checkbook balance and the margin account balance to verify the balances in these two accounts. - B.4 Review financial statements and analyze the current ratio and debt to equity ratio. - B.5 Analyze insurance coverage on grain inventory, verifying that the amount of insurance is adequate to cover existing inventory, using local market prices per bushel for each type of grain. - B.6 Spot-check incoming grain transactions by tracing a sample of scale tickets for each type of grain transaction (grain bank, warehouse receipted grain, open storage, deferred price purchase, cash purchase) from the producer settlement sheet, through the subsidiary ledger to the general ledger. - B.7 Send verification letters to confirm open storage, grain bank and deferred price purchases where grain has been received and to verify the company's position in the commodities futures market. - B.8 For all companies that do not provide audited financial statements, send confirmation letters to a random sample of entities listed on the accounts receivable ledger and accounts payable ledger. - B.9 Examine all futures purchase and sales contracts that the company has executed on the Chicago Board of Trade, or other commodity markets, to determine if the company is properly hedging or if they are in a speculative position. - 20% GOAL C: Document audit findings and provide consultation, issue corrective action directives, and evaluate responses. - C.1 Alert the Department to problems of insufficient grain on hand to meet storage obligations. - C.2 Compose audit reports and issue memorandums of adjustment, pointing out problems and making recommendations regarding corrective action to be taken. - C.3 Hold exit conferences to discuss audit findings with company representatives, pointing out discrepancies and corrective action needed. - C.4 Review and evaluate responses to each memorandum of adjustment issued following the audit.

-Agriculture Auditor 3 - Producer Security Section (Grain) Division of Trade and Consumer Protection - Bureau of Business Trade Practices Page 3 of 4
+Agriculture Auditor (Grain) - Producer Security Section Division of Trade & Consumer Protection - Bureau of Business Trade Practices Page 3 of 4

-15% GOAL D:
+10% GOAL D:

-Conduct follow-up compliance enforcement activities to determine whether a warehouse keeper or grain dealer has made the necessary corrections recommended in previously issued memorandums of adjustments or whether formal action should be brought against a warehouse keeper or grain dealer.
+Conduct follow-up compliance enforcement activities to determine whether a warehouse keeper or grain dealer has made the necessary corrections recommended in the memorandum of adjustments or whether formal action should be brought against a warehouse keeper or grain dealer.

 - D.1 Conduct follow-up audits of warehouse keepers or grain dealers for compliance with Wis.
-Stat.
-Chapter 126. - D.2 Prepare audit reports, including all necessary exhibits, and indicate if corrective action has been accomplished or whether corrective action still needs to be taken. - D.3 Recommend any necessary enforcement action, including preparing warning letters, special orders, or assisting prosecutors with drafting legal documents. - D.4 Testify at administrative or court proceedings relative to audit findings.
+Stat. chapter 126. - D.2 Prepare audit reports, including all necessary exhibits, and indicate if corrective action has been accomplished or whether corrective action still needs to be taken. - D.3 Recommend any necessary enforcement action. - D.4 Testify at administrative or court proceedings relative to audit findings.